 The Holy Spirit;

-The good news is that God did not abandon the followers of Jesus to struggle on their own.
-The Child of God living according to God's plan and guidance should and can have the richest most fulfilling life there is.
+The good news is that God did not abandon the Followers of Jesus to struggle on their own.
+The Child of God, living according to God's plan and guidance, can have the most fulfilling life there is.

-After Jesus death and resurrection He sent the Holy Spirit to indwell, comfort and counsel each of his followers; filling them with peace, joy and hope while enabling them to be strong and faithful despite the world's hostility.
+After Jesus' death and resurrection, He sent the Holy Spirit to indwell, comfort and counsel each of His followers.
+The Holy Spirit brought them peace, joy, and hope, and enabled them to be strong and faithful, despite the world's hostility.

 "And I will ask the Father, and he will give you another Counselor to be with you forever - the Spirit of truth.
 The world cannot accept him, because it neither sees him or knows him.
 But you know him, for he lives with you and will be in you," (John 14:16-17).

 Hope and Joy for the Followers of Christ;

 Paul said, "Therefore we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.

 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 We fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what unseen is eternal, (2 Cor 4:16-18).